tgeles/docs/doc/events/OS_summit_Apr_2016.rst

 - https://github.com/dreamhost/zendesk-publish-script
 - YAML file that nests files-to-publish inside the route for where they should be published
-- automated using a Jenkins job that polls github repo and runs script when changes detected
+- automated using a Jenkins job that polls GitHub repository and runs script when changes detected
 - section titles that work well in context (e.g. Launch Instances), do not work well as isolated tasks and must be changed (e.g. How to Launch Instances)